MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_videoinfo.md

 Describes a <a href="..\ksmedia\ns-ksmedia-tagks_bitmapinfoheader.md">KS_BITMAPINFOHEADER</a> structure that contains color and dimension information about the video image bitmap.

+### -field bmiColors

+Array of KS_RGBQUAD structures that specifies the video's color palette.
+Each structure represents a single color, which is a combination of red, green, and blue intensities.

+### -field dwBitMasks

+Array of DWORD values that specify true-color bitmasks.

+### -field TrueColorInfo

+<a href="..\ksmedia\ns-ksmedia-tag_ks_truecolorinfo.md">KS_TRUECOLORINFO</a> structure that contains both a color palette and an array of color bitmasks.

 ## -remarks

 This structure must not be used unless the <b>biSize</b> member of the KS_BITMAPINFOHEADER member is set to <b>sizeof</b>(KS_BITMAPINFOHEADER).